Patrick Schmidt (politician)

-Patrick Schmidt is an American politician serving as a member of the Kansas Senate from the 19th district.
+Patrick Connor Schmidt is an American politician serving as a member of the Kansas Senate from the 19th district.

 Early life and education

 Schmidt grew up in Overland Park, Kansas.
 He earned a bachelor’s degree from Tufts University in 2013.

 Career

 Schmidt served as an intelligence officer in the U.S. Navy and U.S. Naval Reserves and worked at the Pentagon.

 2022 U.S. House campaign

 In 2022, Schmidt ran for the U.S. House of Representatives in Kansas' 2nd district challenging incumbent Republican Jake LaTurner.
 The January 6 United States Capitol attack motivated him to enter politics.
 He criticized LaTurner for his vote to overturn the results of the 2020 presidential election and for his opposition to abortion rights.
 LaTurner won with 57% to Schmidt's 42% of the vote.

 Kansas Senate

 Elections

 After redistricting made the 19th District of the Kansas Senate a safely Democratic seat, Schmidt announced his candidacy for the 2024 election.
-He defeated House Minority Leader Vic Miller and ShaMecha King Simms in the primary.
+He easily defeated state House Minority Leader Vic Miller and ShaMecha King Simms in the primary.